Every new calendar year comes with new opportunities to boost your hotel revenue!

 While these tips and strategies can help you build a comprehensive hotel marketing plan, it’s always good to connect with industry experts for insights.

 If you’re looking to increase revenue and direct bookings while adopting cutting edge technology, get in touch with

-a team of leading hospitality consultants from around the world.
+an experienced marketing expert of a team of leading hospitality consultants from around the world.

 Benjamin was born in Lyon, France, with a insatiable thirst for adventure and entrepreneurship.
 He fell in love with Ireland and opened his first hotel in Dublin in 2008,

 experiencing first hand the lack of key in hand professional hospitality services tailored for independant hotels owners.

 In depth articles, guides, tips and recommendations about Hotel Technology, Digital Marketing, Revenue Management & Hotel Operations.